 Here the square represents an object of finite size and extension.
 In other words any real object we can observe.
 The net effect is a rotation of the object.
 Not a contraction

-We show now that the time dilation effect is completely reversed when you do your measurements with photons instead of using "in place" clocks.
+We show now that the time dilation effect is completely reversed when you do your measurements with photons instead of using clocks "in place".
+From Lorentz transformations we would